Medical Student Curriculum: Bladder Drainage

 6. Prevention and Management of Traumatic Foley Catheter Insertions and Removals

-It is always disconcerting to urologists when we are called to correct a Foley catheter problem that was preventable.
+It is always disconcerting to urologists when they are called to correct a Foley catheter problem that was preventable.
 These include mal-positioned Foley insertions by health care personnel as well as complete or incomplete traumatic catheter removals, usually by disoriented or confused patients.

 Diagnosis and Management of Traumatic Foley Placement or Removals